Full Day Introductory Lesson

 Example classes include: Ground School, Flight Simulator Work, Transport-Assembly-Preflight, Ground Handling and Kiting, First Ground Runs First Run-out Flights, Bar Pressures Feeling and Active Grip, Crosswinds and Gradients, Flared Landings, Risk Managment.
 The USHPA and Ham Radio courses are free!

-Register on the form to the left
+Register on the form to the left, but pay below

 Cost: $15.00 ea/month for full access to this material